alternetsoft/AlternetUI/Publish/PublicFiles/Samples/readme.md

 AlterNET UI Beta 6 adds many advanced features to the standard control set and several new controls: Toolbar and StatusBar.
 The amended controls include TreeView, ListView, ComboBox, ListBox, Slider, ProgressBar, TabControl, Window, and Button.

+AlterNET UI Beta 9 adds WebBrowser control, improvements and bug fixes to other controls.

 For more info, see [alternet-ui.com](https://alternet-ui.com).

 An example of an application made with AlterNET UI running on different operating systems: